SkeletonGait: Gait Recognition Using Skeleton Maps: 3. Method

 \subsection{3.4~Implementation Details}

 Table~\ref{tab:implementations} displays the main hyper-parameters of our experiments.
-Unless otherwise specified, a) DeepGaitV2 denotes its pseudo 3D variant thanks to its computational efficiency. b) The double-side cutting strategy widely used for processing silhouettes is employed.
-The input size of skeleton maps is $2\times64\times44$. c) At the test phase, the entire sequence of skeleton maps will be directly fed into SkeletonGait and SkeletonGait++.
-As for the training stage, the data sampler collects a fixed-length segment of 30 frames as input. d) The triplet loss with a margin of 0.2 is used~\cite{hermans2017defense}. e) The spatial augmentation strategy suggested by~\cite{fan2022opengait} is adopted. f) The SGD optimizer with an initial learning rate of 0.1 and weight decay of 0.0005 is utilized. g) The $\sigma$ controlling the variance of Gaussian maps in Eq.~\ref{equ:joints} and Eq.~\ref{equ:limbs} is set to 8.0 as default. h) Our implementations are based on OpenGait~\cite{fan2022opengait}\footnote{\url{https://github.com/ShiqiYu/OpenGait}}. f) The source codes will be released.
+Unless otherwise specified, a) Different datasets often employ distinct pose data formats, such as COCO 18 for OU-MVLP, and BODY 25 for CCPG.
+To enhance flexibility, our implementation standardized these various formats to COCO 17 uniformly. b) DeepGaitV2 denotes its pseudo-3D variant thanks to its computational efficiency. c) The double-side cutting strategy widely used for processing silhouettes is employed.
+The input size of skeleton maps is $2\times64\times44$. d) At the test phase, the entire sequence of skeleton maps will be directly fed into SkeletonGait and SkeletonGait++.
+As for the training stage, the data sampler collects a fixed-length segment of 30 frames as input. e) The spatial augmentation strategy suggested by~\cite{fan2022opengait} is adopted. f) The SGD optimizer with an initial learning rate of 0.1 and weight decay of 0.0005 is utilized. g) The $\sigma$ controlling the variance in Eq.~\ref{equ:joints} and Eq.~\ref{equ:limbs} is set to 8.0 as default. h) Our code has been integrated into OpenGait~\cite{fan2022opengait}.